quinn-rs/quinn/README.md

 ```

 In the above example, the server will run on localhost and serve the "." folder to the client.
 The client will request the "Cargo.toml" file.

-If you wish to run across a network you need
+If you wish to run the client/server across a network for testing only (not production) you
-to update the `certs/openssl.cnf` file and change the `DNS.3` entry to suit the DNS name of
+need to update the `certs/openssl.cnf` file and change the `DNS.3` entry to suit the DNS name
-the server, and then regenerate the certificates using the `certs/generate.sh` script.
+of the server, and then regenerate the certificates using the `certs/generate.sh` script.
+This
+method of generating certificates is very limiting.
+The preferred method when running quinn
+server on a network would be to use real certs from an actual certificate authority, like
+Let's Encrypt.

 ## Development